Russell Brown: What it's really like being a cyclist in Auckland

 It's the ones I can't see that I worry about.
 It's an ugly feeling knowing that had I been a half a metre further to the right, or made the turn I was signalling a couple of seconds sooner, that I'd have been cleaned up, probably killed, by the recklessly speeding driver behind me.
 The shock sets in an hour, maybe even a day, later.

-I suspect the poor man on a bike allegedly killed by a drink driver on Queen Street on Saturday night never saw it coming.
+I suspect the poor man on a bike who was killed, allegedly by a drink driver, on Queen Street on Saturday night never saw it coming.
 Maybe he heard something before the impact.
 That's often the best you can do, and I think people who ride in traffic with earbuds in are fools.
 Your ears are your eyes in the back of your head, you know.

 The two or three times riding that I've felt my family was close to not having a dad were all like that: what might have been a stolen car suddenly swerving across into my lane, two commercial vehicles racing each other and crossing the centre line to go around me as I was turning, a similar situation when a car crossed double yellow lines.
 All in daylight, all on local roads where the speed limit was, in theory 50km/h.